-The first example of neuroimmunomodulation was from the pioneer work of Selye in 1936 in which a noxious stimulus, called stress, induced the release of adrenocorticotrophic hormone (ACTH) from the pituitary, which in turn released adrenal cortical steroids.1 The introduction of bacteria into the body causes the release of toxic soluble products from the bacteria's cell wall, such as lipopolysaccharide (LPS), that induce fever and a concomitant increase in plasma cortisol as well as the synthesis and release of various cytokines, such as interleukin-1 (IL-1), tumor necrosis factor-alpha (TNF-a), IL-6, IL-2, interferongamma, and others.
-These cytokines can release corticotrophin-releasing hormone (CRH) that activates ACTH, followed by cortisol release.2 The cytokines can be produced not only by immune cells, particularly monocytes and macrophages, but also within the brain by glial elements and neurons.3 We have shown an IL-1 immunoreactive neuronal system with cells bodies in the dorsal preoptic area and anterior hypothalamus and relatively short axons that could not be traced to the median eminence (ME).4 In addition, these substances are synthesized within the pituitary.5
+The first example of neuroimmunomodulation has been known since 1936, from the pioneer work of Selye, in which a noxious stimulus called stress induced the release of adrenocorticotrophic hormone (ACTH) from the pituitary, which in turn released adrenal cortical steroids.1 The introduction of bacteria into the body causes the release of toxic soluble products of their cell wall such as lipopolisaccharide (LPS), that induces fever and a concomitant increases in plasma cortisol, as well as the synthesis and release of various cytokines, such as interleukin-1 (IL-1), tumor necrosis factor alpha (TNF- α), IL-6, IL-2, interferon gamma (IFN- γ), between others.
+These cytokines can release corticotrophin-releasing hormone (CRH) that activates ACTH followed by cortisol release.2 The cytokines can be produced not only by immune cells, particularly monocytes and macrophages, but also within the brain by glial elements and neurons.3 We have shown an IL-1 immunoreactive neuronal system with cells bodies in the dorsal preoptic area and anterior hypothalamus, and relatively short axons that could not be traced to the median eminence (ME).4 In addition, these substances are synthesized within the pituitary itself.5

-The research of the last decade indicates that cytokines induce NO production and that NO has a powerful influence on the secretion of hypothalamic peptides and classic synaptic transmitters, such as catecholamines and γ aminobutyric acid (GABA); NO can also suppress or stimulate the release of pituitary hormones directly.6
+The research of the last decade indicates that cytokines induce NO production and that NO has a powerfull influence on the secretion of hypothalamic peptides and classic synaptic transmitters, such as catecholamines and gamma aminobutyric acid (GABA); and also can suppress or stimulate the release of pituitary hormones directly.6

-One of the main physiological effects of NO is a result of its binding to a heme moiety of guanylate cyclase (GC) by altering its conformation and increasing its activity, causing the conversion of guanosine triphosphate (GTP) to cyclic guanosine monophosphate (cGMP).
-NO also reacts with several other metalloproteins, such as cytochrome P450 side-chain cleavage, which is essential for steroidogenic reactions.7 Another target for NO action is the heme group of the enzyme cyclooxygenase (COX).
-COX metabolizes free arachidonic acid (AA) to prostaglandins (PGs) and thromboxanes.
-There are two known COX forms; COX-1 is constitutively expressed whereas COX-2 is strongly induced during inflammation, but COX-2 also has been shown to be expressed constitutively in the brain.7
+One of the main physiological effects of NO is due to its binding to heme moiety of guanylate cyclase (GC), by altering its conformation and increasing its activity, causing the conversion of guanosine triphosphate (GTP) to cyclic guanosine monophosphate (cGMP).
+NO also reacts with several other metalloproteins, such as cytocrome P-450 side chain cleavage, which is essential for steroidogenic reactions.7 Another target for NO action is the heme group of the enzyme cyclooxygenase (COX).
+COX metabolizes free arachidonic acid (AA) to prostaglandins (PG) and thromboxanes.
+There are two known COX forms; COX-1 is constitutively expressed, whereas COX-2 is strongly induced during inflammation, but it also has been shown to be expressed constitutively in the brain.7

-NO is synthesized by NO synthase (NOS), an enzyme that converts arginine in the presence of oxygen and several cofactors into equimolar quantities of citrulline and NO. There are three variants of the enzyme; two of these are constitutively expressed while the other must be induced.
-The inducible NOS (iNOS) is formed mainly in immune cells, such as macrophages.
-LPS combines with its receptors on the surface of macrophages and other cells, inducing the synthesis of iNOS mRNA.
-LPS also induces mRNA expression of various cytokines, such as IL-1, IL-6, and TNF- α .8
+NO is synthesized by NO synthase (NOS), an enzyme that converts arginine, in the presence of oxygen and several cofactors, into equimolar quantities of citrulline and NO. There are three variants of the enzyme; two of these are constitutively expressed while the other must be induced.
+The inducible NOS (iNOS), is formed mainly in immune cells, such as macrophages.
+LPS combines with its receptors on the surface of macrophages and other cells inducing the synthesis of iNOS mRNA.
+LPS also induces mRNA expression of various cytokines, such as IL-1, IL-6 and TNF- α .8